shauchenka/ng-morphing-modal/README.md

 ### How to install
 Download contents of /js folder from this repo, include .js files in your project.
 Velocity.js and Angular is required!

+### To do:
+Download contents of /js folder from this repo, include .js files in your project.
+Velocity.js and Angular is required!

 ### Support and credits
-Created and maintained for you by [TrackDuck](https://trackduck.com) - visual feedback and bug tracking with screenshots for web integrated with more than 15 project management systems.
+Based on idea from [this Pen](http://codepen.io/codyhouse/pen/vEVjJg) Created and maintained for you by [TrackDuck](https://trackduck.com) - visual feedback and bug tracking with screenshots for web integrated with more than 15 project management systems.

 [![TrackDuck](http://trackduck.github.io/attention-map/images/td.png)](https://trackduck.com)